 Primates in Animal Studies

-The rows highlighted in red indicate the top 10 states with the greatest numbers of nonhuman primates living in their research facilities.
+The rows highlighted in red indicate the 10 states with the greatest numbers of nonhuman primates living in their research facilities.
 You can click on the graphic to enlarge it or download the .pdf at the link below the graphic for easier viewing.

 How the reports are categorized